Witków – castle

 Current state

 To this day, a tower house has been preserved along with a fragment of the 15th/16th century fortifications and the adjacent building.
 Its original appearance was changed mainly due to the large early modern windows and the addition of brick stairs leading to the entrance.
+Inside, three window recesses contain the remains of wall paintings from the mid-15th century.
+Unfortunately, the remaining part of the polychrome may have been destroyed during plaster removal in the 1980s.
 The original layout of the rooms was also changed by inserting partition walls.
 The tower is currently privately owned and awaits thorough renovation work.
 Therefore, unfortunately, it is not possible to visit its interior.

 show this monument on map